Urgent Mental Health Support

 HELP IN A CRISIS

 If you find that you are feeling very distressed and the pressures upon you seem overwhelming, you may start to experience a sense that things cannot get better.
 People do sometimes experience thoughts that life is not worth living and can think about –or start to consider- suicide.
 Here is some more information about suicidal thoughts.
 If you are feeling like this and feel you may not be able to keep yourself safe, then it is time to get immediate help as there will be a way that things can get better.
+You may also be in need of immediate help if you are having other thoughts that seem frightening or may put you or someone else at risk.

 You can access support and urgent advice in a range of different ways, including:

 Accident and Emergency (A&E) Departments across the UK have dedicated Mental Health Liaison Teams ready to support people in Mental Health Crisis whose lives are at immediate risk.
 It can feel quite daunting going to A&E but the mental health staff there will give you time to talk through your difficulties and will aim to find a plan that will work for you.
 Do not hesitate to call emergency services (999) or attend A&E if you feel unable to keep yourself safe.
+In cases where need is not immediate but you wish to access rapid support please also consider accessing your General Practitioner: Find a GP - NHS (www.nhs.uk)

 • For urgent help on campus you can contact University Security on 0161 306 9966